Know your consumer rights

 The consumer guarantees that ensure your rights under the ACL only apply to products or services bought on or after 1 January 2011.

 But you may still have rights under the previous Trade Practices Act.
 Products or services bought before 1 January 2011 must meet the statutory conditions or warranties that were valid at the time.
-If they don't, you may be entitled to a remedy from the seller.

 5. You don’t have to sign away your rights to get a refund

-There may be a valid reason to sign an NDA when settling a dispute with a seller, but a company must not make misleading claims that your rights to a repair, refund or replacement under the ACL are contingent on you signing one.
+There may be a valid reason to sign an NDA when settling a dispute with a seller, but a company must not make misleading claims that your rights under the ACL are contingent on you signing one.

 6. ‘No refund’ signs are unlawful

-Many of us have seen signs saying 'no refund' or 'no refund or exchange on sale items' in stores.
-These are actually unlawful as it implies that you can't get a refund under any circumstances, when in fact the ACL says you are entitled to a remedy for a faulty product.
+These are actually unlawful as they imply that you can’t get a refund under any circumstances, when in fact the ACL says you are entitled to a remedy for a faulty product.

-However, signs that state 'No refunds will be given if you have simply changed your mind' are acceptable.
+However, signs that state “No refunds will be given if you have simply changed your mind” are acceptable.

-7. I've changed my mind, what are my rights?
+7. I’ve changed my mind; what are my rights?

-Consumer guarantees don't apply if you've changed your mind, found it cheaper elsewhere, realised you don't actually like it or have no use for it.
-Businesses are only obligated to refund or replace the item if it's faulty.
+Consumer guarantees don’t apply if you’ve changed your mind, found it cheaper elsewhere, realised you don’t actually like it or have no use for it.

-However many retailers will issue refunds as a sign of good will, so it's always worth checking a store's policy before buying something and to find out whether you need the original packaging and receipt for a change of mind refund or exchange.
+However many retailers will issue refunds as a sign of goodwill, so it’s always worth checking a store’s policy before buying something and to find out whether you need the original packaging and receipt for a change of mind refund or exchange.

 8. You may be entitled to recover postage or transportation costs for returns